Conservation value assessment and management plan

 The Biodiversity Project Site survey is to be used by organisations/individuals to enter information on their biodiversity project sites within the Ashburton District, including existing natural vegetation sites, completed and on-going restoration planting projects.

-The purpose of the Ashburton District Biodiversity Working Group is to:
+The purpose of the Ashburton District Biodiversity Advisory Group is to:

-- Co-ordinate the implementation of the Ashburton District Biodiversity Action Plan
+- Facilitate the implementation of the Ashburton District Biodiversity Action Plan

 - Maintain partnerships between local and regional organisations with an interest in the management of indigenous biodiversity